WHY IS OUTA CHALLENGING SOUTH AFRICAN AIRWAYS (SAA)?

 OUTA believes that it would be wrong to sit back and watch event after questionable events unfold, month after month, without anything being done to hold those responsible for the conduct and dubious (at times unlawful) actions to account.

-As such, OUTA’s board has agreed to apply resources to taking the SAA board and other members of its management teams to task as follows:-
+As such, OUTA’s board has agreed to apply resources to taking the SAA board and other supporters of its management teams to task as follows:-

 - Seek to halt the BnP transaction through engagement with the SAA board and if unsuccessful, to seek other avenues, including litigation, to prevent this unlawful transaction from taking place.